TheEvergreenStateCollege/dgp-25au/notes/Syllabus.md

 # Timeliness

 Students will receive their evaluations by the end of Week 10 to review before a Week 11 evaluation meeting.
-All work will be evaluated (homeworks in Canvas, commits to git) by Friday, 5pm,
+All work will be evaluated (homeworks in Canvas, commits to git) by Friday, 5pm, Week 10.

 # Artificial Intelligence and Collaboration Policy
 In this class, we emphasize the importance of following a collaboration policy to maximize learning and to develop good ethical habits for your future career.
 We based our collaboration policy on Evergreen's published standards on academic honesty.